k26rahul/Java-Practice/README.md

 ## Creating Problem Files

+> **Important Note:**
+>
+> Make sure to enable assertions by setting the value `"-ea"` in VS Code.
+This is essential for running assertions in your Java test cases.
+You can enable it by navigating to this setting:
+>
+> vscode://settings/java.debug.settings.vmArgs

 1. **Navigate to the Package Directory:**

    - Navigate to the package directory for the set you want to solve the problems, e.g., `Basic_17`.